dzlab/dzlab.github.io/_posts/2022-05-16-gcp-developer-prep.md

 - **Rolling deployments**: A rolling deployment is a deployment strategy that slowly replaces previous versions of an application with new versions of an application by completely replacing the infrastructure on which the application is running.
 For example, in a rolling deployment in Amazon ECS, containers running previous versions of the application will be replaced one-by-one with containers running new versions of the application.
 A rolling deployment is generally faster than a blue/green deployment; however, unlike a blue/green deployment, in a rolling deployment there is no environment isolation between the old and new application versions.
 This allows rolling deployments to complete more quickly, but also increases risks and complicates the process of rollback if a deployment fails.
 - **Canary deployments**: Canary deployments are a pattern for rolling out releases to a subset of users or servers.
 The idea is to first deploy the change to a small subset of servers, test it, and then roll the change out to the rest of the servers.
 The canary deployment serves as an early warning indicator with less impact on downtime: if the canary deployment fails, the rest of the servers aren't impacted. - [link](https://cloud.google.com/solutions/application-deployment-and-testing-strategies#canary_test_pattern)

+Some useful resrources on deployments:
+- Read how to implement Continuous Delivery - [link](https://cloud.google.com/solutions/continuous-delivery/)
+- Know how to improve code quality with CI / CD - [link](https://cloud.google.com/blog/products/application-development/release-with-confidence-how-testing-and-cicd-can-keep-bugs-out-of-production)
-The following Cloud Skills task walk you throw implementing the different deployments strategies using Kubernetes Engine - [link](https://www.cloudskillsboost.google/focuses/639?parent=catalog)
+- Know how to implement the different deployments strategies using Kubernetes Engine - [link](https://www.cloudskillsboost.google/focuses/639?parent=catalog)

 ## Certification SWAG